 An arrow sprouted from his destrier’s neck.
-The animal bayed in terror.
-Its galloping stride faltered, and it gave out beneath him.
+The beast’s galloping stride faltered.
+It bayed in terror, then gave out beneath him.

 … how the bells had rung over the city, how the very heavens had proclaimed him…

+His coronation day.
 How long ago had that been?
-He found he couldn’t recall.
+He found that he couldn’t recall.
 Time seemed to have collapsed in on itself: the distant made proximate, the long-ago made now.

-He knew the voice.
-It was that of Tomas Contzen, the Irathic priest whose repeated requests for an audience he had finally granted on the night ere he had sailed his host across the sea to retake Angeral from the treachery of Rikard Black, Duke of Corfolk, his oldest friend, and Nicolas Astargent, Duke of Stars, once the closest of his brothers.
-They had spoken alone together in the manor house that the Count of Vergem had provided for him.
+He recognized the voice.
+It was that of Tomas Contzen, the Irathic priest whose repeated requests for an audience he’d finally granted on the night before sailing his host across the sea to retake Angeral from the treachery of Rikard Black, his oldest friend, and Nicolas Astargent, once the closest of his brothers.
+Artur and the priest had spoken alone together in the manor house that the Count of Vergem had provided for him.